You are here: HomeCourses › Research

 Honorary Postdoctoral Associate

 Dr Sue HoldsworthDr Sue Holdsworth is an Honorary Postdoctoral Associate at Eva Burrows College.
+Dr Holdsworth is the author of 'Learning to Love: Utilizing the Principles and Practices of Pastoral Care for Mission'.
+Eugene: OR: Wipf and Stock, 2024.
 Her University of Divinity PhD thesis (2022) was titled, ‘A Critical Comparative Analysis of Four, Church-based, Intercultural Initiatives in the Multicultural City of Melbourne.’

 According to one of the examiners, UK Salvationist scholar Dr Helen Cameron, Dr Holdsworth, ‘demonstrated expert knowledge of a substantial body of scholarship and produced a piece of original research that can inform future scholarship and practice.’